 15. How Do You Do? – It connects you with international learners and native speakers to learn languages through audio and video chatting.

 16. Lang-8 – A great platform where native speakers correct what you write.

-17. LEO Network Learn English – A completely free and simple guide to learn English through text, pictures, and games.
+17. LEO Network Learn English – A free and simple guide to learning English through text, pictures, and games.

 18. Listen and Write – Listen-and-write is a listening skills improvement website that lets you listen to specific videos.

 19. Mastering Business Writing & Grammar – A course with over 36 videos to improve business communication through effective writing and grammar.

 20. My English Pages – Another marvelous self-help website with complete material for learning grammar, vocabulary, speaking, reading, listening, and writing.
 To further enhance, they offer free exercises, forums, and blogs.